gustavozonta/focustimer-1.0/README.md

 <p align="start">

 This is a focus timer application that allows you to set a timer, which counts down until it reaches 00:00.
-The technologies used in this application are listed above:
+The technologies used in this application are listed below:

 - Imperative Programming
 - Declarative Programming